k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

   * FK Table Name is Dataset2.
   * Populate the FK Columns and notes, and save the link.
 * An alternative way to **add** a new relation is to click **Add Relation To**.
-  * The Add Relation pop-up window will open where you need to first select the Dataset2 and then to populate the FK Columns.
+  * The Add Relation pop-up window will open where you need to first select the Dataset2 and then populate the FK Columns.

 * To **delete** a link, click the<img src="images/delete.png" alt="plus" style="zoom:75%;" />icon in the relation's Properties tab.